 |Shortcut Key to Insert Degree Symbol in Outlook||Type 00B0 Press Alt+X|

 |Type Degree Symbol in Outlook Application||Press Ctrl + Shift + 2 and Spacebar|

 |Insert °C in Outlook Application/Web||2103 Alt+X|

 |Insert ℉ in Outlook Application/Web||2109 Alt+X|

-Before learning all these methods to Insert Degree Symbol in Outlook, I am very much sure that you type Degree instead of inserting Degree Symbol, which is a real time consuming to find out the best approach to get it done.
+Before learning all these methods to Insert a Degree Symbol in Outlook, I am very much sure that you type Degree instead of inserting the Degree Symbol, which is a real time-consuming to find out the best approach to get it done.